 In addition to this easy stretch, I strongly suggest visiting a local chiropractor who has experience working with pregnant women.
 Chiropractors certified in the Webster Technique use gentle adjustments that may help relieve these common aches and pains.
 Please visit our Webster Technique page for more information.

-If you are in the Arlington Heights, Buffalo Grove, Wheeling, Palatine, Long Grove, or Lincolnshire, IL areas, call today to schedule an appointment with me, Dr. Katie Sleigh your pregnancy and pediatric health advocate.
+If you are in the Arlington Heights, Buffalo Grove, Wheeling, Palatine, Long Grove, or Lincolnshire, IL areas, call today to schedule an appointment with me, Dr. Katie Sleigh your pregnancy chiropractor and health advocate.

 Photo credit to: pregnancysymptoms411.com, livestrong.com